ScottON/ScottON/_projects/2021-05-12-amazon-tension.md

 > It’s not aimed at someone looking for an easy home workout.
 Training with heavy resistance bands can get you amazing results, but only if you put in the work.

-To make sure everyone knew I was an authority figure I dropped in some pretty strong proof.
+To make sure everyone knew I was an authority figure I added some pretty strong proof.
 Combine this with the trust I just built and the readers view me as an expert.

 >I’ve been involved in a variety of strength sports for over a decade.
 Everything from freerunning, climbing, powerlifting, gymnastics, and martial arts.
 I’ve spent the last few years focusing on stone lifting.
 I’ve lifted the fabled **330kg Dinnie Stones**, as well as several of the other named Scottish stones.